-Should you splurge for the 4K Arlo Ultra or settle for the 2K Arlo Pro 4?
+Arlo Pro 4 vs. Arlo Ultra: Which should you buy?

 Best for price and battery

-With 2K footage, compatibility with most smart homes, wide motion detection coverage, color night vision, and a built-in siren, the Arlo Pro 4 is one of the best all-around security cameras available in 2021.
+With 2K footage, compatibility with most smart homes, wide motion detection coverage, color night vision, and a built-in siren, the Arlo Pro 4 is one of the best all-around security cameras.

 Arlo Ultra